aneeshkumarbaranwal2013-hue/Free-AI-Gateway/README.md

 npm install
 5. Configure environment variables

-Create your local .env file from the example:
+Create .env file with:

-Copy-Item .env.example .env
+env contents from example mention in the last 5-6 lines.

 Open it: